This work instruction contains the following sections:

-Specialized Opportunity (SO): These include KED Institutes & Initiatives often identified by the Research Development Group (RDG).
+Specialized Opportunity (SO): These include KE Institutes & Initiatives often identified by the Research Development Group (RDG).
 Defined as large scale and strategic proposals that are often lead by RDG and other offices with similar skill sets who coordinate/assist participants in proposal development processes.
 Assignments are made by the PFG Lead or Director of Pre-Award Services.

-Assigned GCOs are authorized to sign proposal applications.
+Designated GCOs are authorized to sign proposal applications.
 A full list of authorized officials to sign Grants, Contracts, and Agreements can be found in the Standard Institutional Information.

 At any point during the development of a proposal, the assigned GCO has permission to review proposal element(s) and request changes.

 1. Once approvals are obtained, RA will run ERA activity, .
 This activity will capture the final review prior to submission.

 1.1 If there are items a GCO needs to review prior the review of the proposal, (contract terms & conditions, or if an agreement is needed to send with the proposal) RA will run the activity, .
 This will send an email to the assigned GCO reviewer.
 The GCO will then determine appropriate action, and forward to the firstname.lastname@example.org box for management.